sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 ## Platform capability design
 A capability file for a platform with port breakout capabilities is provided.
 It defines the initial configurations like lanes, speed, alias etc. This file will be used for CLI later to pick the parent port and breakout mode.
 It can be used for speed checks based on the current mode.
 It will also replace the functionality of the current existing port_config.ini.

 The capability file is named `platform.json` and should be provided to each platform if we need support DPB.
-And we also keep a running breakout mode in separate file as `platform-running-mode.json`.

 `platform.json` looks like this:
 ```
 "Ethernet0": {